E-commerce in India: Niche retailers

-The spread of e-commerce has led to the rise of several niche players who largely specialize their products around a specific theme.
-As many as 1,06,086 websites were registered daily and more than 25% are for niche businesses.
+The spread of e-commerce has led to the rise of several niche players who largely specialise their products around a specific theme.
+As many as 1,06,086 websites were registered daily in 2015, more than 25 percent for niche businesses.

-During 2014, Royal Enfield sold 200 bikes of special series online.
+During 2014, Royal Enfield sold 200 special series bikes online.

-Online apparel is one of the more popular verticals, which along with computers and consumer electronics make up 42% of the total retail e-commerce sales.
-Niche online merchandising brands like Headbanger's Merch, Redwolf and No Nasties partner with and even help sustain independent musicians.
-Some established brands like Arvind are now creating clothing lines just for the e-commerce markets.
-Some of the bigger online retailer like VoxPop Clothing have secured multiple rounds of funding, the last round raising $1 million from Blume Ventures in 2014.
+Online apparel is one of the largest retail e-commerce segments in India.
+Together with computers and consumer electronics, it accounts for approximately 42 percent of total retail e-commerce sales.
+Some online apparel retailers, including Headbanger's Merch, Redwolf, and No Nasties, have partnered with independent musicians to produce and distribute merchandise.
+Other companies, such as Arvind, have introduced clothing lines intended primarily for online retail channels.
+Several online apparel retailers have also received venture capital funding.
+For example, Voxpop Clothing raised US$ 1 million in a funding round led by Blume Ventures in 2014.